Itinerary: travel the winding Grampians Way

-Melbourne’s hip urban vibes and the Great Ocean Road’s postcard-perfect views may be front of mind when planning a trip to Victoria.
+Melbourne’s hip urban vibes and the Great Ocean Road’s postcard-perfect views may be in front of mind when planning your Victoria road trip.
 But nestled in Western Victoria, you’ll find the majesty of the Grampians.
 The Grampians region is a vast area that stretches with its jewel, the Grampians National Park.

-The Grampians may only be three hours away from Melbourne in your JUCY wheels, but it feels like you’re popped through a portal and gone back in time.
+The Grampians may only be three hours away from Melbourne in your JUCY car rental or campervan hire, but it feels like you’re popped through a portal and gone back in time.
 Not in an unsophisticated way, simply as a time machine that dials you to a period when nature was always medicine, and time was spent appreciating it.
 Exquisite views are plentiful, activities are abundant, and the wildlife is particularly mellow about sharing their home with you.

 A quick Google search on the Grampians provides a mainly one-sided view of the park, with reams of guides geared towards the village of Halls Gap.
 While the ‘gateway to the Grampians’ is the most accessible place to reach from Melbourne, and a delightful base to explore the eastern side of the park from, there’s so much more on offer here.
-At JUCY, we’re all about the ease of travel – not having you spend hours researching unnecessarily.
-That’s why we’ve put together this comprehensive itinerary.
+At JUCY rentals, we’re all about the ease of travel – not having you spend hours researching unnecessarily.
+That’s why we’ve put together this comprehensive road trip itinerary from Melbourne.
 Mix and match depending on the time you have available to explore and your interests.

 We know, we know, we’re spoiling you.
 But you’re worth it.